quobyte/quobyte-k8s-helm/README.md

 ## Optimization

-Quobyte will alert if two network values are set to low.
+Quobyte will send alerts if two network values are set to low.
 To optimize it you can tune your worker nodes with two sysctl values:

 ```
    net.core.rmem_max: '67108864'